rcktdsgnr/framerjs-mobile-cursor/readme.md

 If you want the cursor to appear in the entire canvas, you can use the code as is.

-If you want to restrict its appearance to a specific area (i.e. only when inside a device mockup) you can change it or move the content of the declaration to a more specific attribute.
+If you want to restrict its appearance to a specific area (i.e. only when inside a device mockup) you can change it or move the content of the declaration to a more specific selector.

 Hope you find it useful.